nspcc-dev/neofs-api-go/README.md

-# NeoFS-proto
+# NeoFS API

-NeoFS-proto repository contains implementation of core NeoFS structures that can be used for integration with NeoFS.
+NeoFS API repository contains implementation of core NeoFS structures that can be used for integration with NeoFS.

 ## Description